schlotg/viage/README.md

 For examples checkout the tests in the Shopping List Tutorial.
 There is plenty of great documentation at the [Jest](https://jestjs.io/en/) website for info on how to Jest.

 ## API
-The Viage API is documented [here](https://schlotg.github.io/#/api)
+The Viage API is documented is on the [Viage Website](https://schlotg.github.io/#/api)

 ## FAQ
-For general information on how to do things like add a linter, go [here](https://schlotg.github.io/#/faq)
+For general information on how to do things like add a linter, vist it the [FAQ](https://schlotg.github.io/#/faq)